pkqk/pkqk.github.io/cv.md

 <section class="summary">
   <p>
-    I'm a Technical Team Lead/Full Stack Developer with over 10 years experience in a wide range of web development technologies.
+    I'm a Technical team lead/Full stack developer with over 10 years experience in a wide range of web development technologies.
   </p>
   <p>
     I focus mainly on the back end of the web stack, building APIs and robust services, and have done some work using modern front end web technologies.